Sjors/nado-book/appendix/more_episodes.md

 ![Ep.
 10 {l0pt}](qr/ep/10.png)

-Signet is a new type of testnet for Bitcoin.
-In this episode, we discuss the original version of testnet and outline its problems, and we introduce the alternative testing environment regtest.
+A signet is a new type of testnet for Bitcoin.
+In this episode, we discuss the original version of the public testing blockchain (testnet) and outline its problems.
+We then explain how signets are similar in nature to testnet, but more reliable and centrally controlled.
+A signet - there can be more than one - achieves this by adding an additional signature requirement to block validation (hence “sig”).^[Read more about signet(s), or try for yourself: <https://en.bitcoin.it/wiki/Signet>]

-\

-\

 #### PSBT and RBF Attacks